bellrichm/WeeWX-MQTTSubscribe/README.md

 * *$BIN_ROOT* - The directory where WeeWX executables are located.
 * *$CONFIG_ROOT* - The directory where the configuration (typically, weewx.conf) is located.

+Prior to making any updates/changes, always make a backup.

 ## Preqrequisites
 1. Install the paho MQTT client.